slang-i18n/slang/slang/README.md

     default_parameter: type # by default: "context"
 ```

-You already have existing enums?
-You can disable enum generation and import them instead:
+You already have an existing enum?
+Import it instead!

 ```yaml
 # Config